 Since 1960, NYU Silver School of Social Work has trained leaders in every field of social work practice.
 The Silver School’s content-rich curriculum reflects current knowledge from both research and practice.
 With a commitment to social justice, emphasis on research, and a rich history of training students for clinical practice, the School offers education for professional social workers at the undergraduate, master’s, post-master’s, and doctoral levels.

 In all degree programs, students can develop a global perspective in their social work practice through the School’s global learning opportunities.
-As part of the NYU Global Network University, the School is working to establish a presence at the NYU Shanghai campus—opening in fall 2013—through joint education programs and research projects with our partner, East China Normal University.
+As part of the NYU Global Network University, the School has a presence at the NYU Shanghai campus through an MSW program in Shanghai and New York as well as through research projects with our partner, East China Normal University.

 A History of Clinical Excellence